ExabeamLabs/CIMLibrary/FieldsMappings/system-info_fields.md

 ===================================================

 ### Old Event Type: system-info
-### New-Scale Activity Type: certificate-validate:success
+### New-Scale Activity Type: certificate-request:success

 This table maps old fields to the new-scale fields that comply with the Common Information Model.